Lilac Point Ragdoll Cat: Colors, Traits, Care & Price (2025)

 If you see faint tabby-like striping on a Lilac Ragdoll’s face, legs, and tail, it’s likely a Lynx Point.
 These cats also have an “M” marking on the forehead, adding character and complexity.
 Their blue eyes may appear slightly lighter than those of other traditional types, making them even more mysterious.

-Also read – Lynx Point (Tabby) Ragdoll Cats – Appearance, Genetics, & More
+Lynx Point Ragdoll Cat (Tabby) – Colors, Patterns & More

 Minks carry a special gene that results in a richer, velvety coat and aqua-colored eyes.
 Their body color is warmer, and the contrast between body and points is much softer.
 Though not show-eligible in many registries, Lilac Minks are adored by pet owners who want a unique, luxurious look.

-Also read – Mink Ragdoll Cat Guide – Traits, Colors, Cost & Care Tips
+Mink Ragdoll Cat Guide – Patterns, Traits, Price & Care Tips

 Even darker than the Mink, the Sepia has a deep, warm coat tone with green to gold eyes.
 It lacks strong contrast, giving it a plush, solid appearance.
 While not accepted by major breed standards, it offers a rare beauty for those who appreciate non-traditional traits.